har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 save battery power.
 You will have to switch off and on the module again for normal usage.

-* If unable to connect to an existing Internet access point, and the Wifi configuration portal times out, the module will flash the yellow LED rapidly 20 times and go to sleep.
+* If unable to connect to an existing Internet access point, and the Wifi configuration portal times out, the module will flash the yellow LED rapidly for 5 seconds and then go to sleep.
-* If unable to configure the MAX30102 sensor, the blue LED will blink rapidly 20 times and then go to sleep.
+* If unable to configure the MAX30102 sensor, the blue LED will blink rapidly for 5 seconds and then go to sleep.
-* If unable to detect valid spo2/pulse readings for 2 minutes, the module will flash the blue LED rapidly 20 times and then go to sleep.
+* If unable to detect valid spo2/pulse readings for 2 minutes, the module will flash the blue LED rapidly for 5 seconds and then go to sleep.